deavmi/homepage/content/blog/looking_towards_2025.md

-On the networking side of things I wanted to also get my DNS resolver back up _along_ with it running as a nameserver so that I could have records resolved via it whenever people eanted to reach certain domains hosted in the `*.deavmi.assigned.network` region.
+On the networking side of things I wanted to also get my DNS resolver back up _along_ with it running as a nameserver so that I could have records resolved via it whenever people wanted to reach certain domains hosted in the `*.deavmi.assigned.network` region.

 I also wanted to deploy OSPF (open shortest path first) to my routers